-• Use the Service ID field to specify parameters to control the database service process.
+- Use the Service ID field to specify parameters to control the database service process.
 For servers that are stored in the Enterprise Manager directory, enter the service ID.
 On Windows machines, this is the identifier for the Windows service.
-On Linux machines, this is the name of the init script used

-- If the PEM client is running on a Windows machine, it can control the postmaster service if you have sufficient access rights.
+On Linux machines, this is the name of the init script used to start the server in /etc/init.d.
+For example, the name of the Advanced Server 10 service is edb-as-10.
+For local servers, the setting is operating system dependent: - If the PEM client is running on a Windows machine, it can control the postmaster service if you have sufficient access rights.
 Enter the name of the service.
-In case of a remote server, it must be prepended by the machine name (e.g. PSE1\pgsq1-8.0).
+In case of a remote server, it must be prepended by the machine name (e.g. PSE1\pgsql-8.0).
 PEM will automatically discover services running on your local machine. - If the PEM client is running on a Linux machine, it can control processes running on the local machine if you have enough access rights.
 Provide a full path and needed options to access the pg_ctl program.
 When executing service control functions, PEM will append status/start/stop keywords to this.
 For example: